Home Subscribe Write for Us FAQ Contact HubGarden Login

 As I was getting ready to go out going through all the "triggers" I would ignore him.
 No patting and reassurance.
 I had to hold back on doing the whole.
 "Its OK Cooper, Mummy will be back soon." and smothering him in cuddles.
 I realised that it was actually making it worse for him.
 When you stroke a dog in an anxious state you are actually rewarding it for being anxious rather than comforting it as you would a person.
 You are also reminding them you are leaving.

-'Kong' toy for dogs - Image courtesy of Wikipedia
+Kong toy for dogs Image courtesy of Wikipedia

-I bought a Kong© and stuffed it with peanut butter and biscuits.
+I bought a KongĀ© and stuffed it with peanut butter and biscuits.
 Even though I wasn't going anywhere I went through the motions as if I was, completely ignoring Cooper and finally, when i picked up my keys I would put down the Kong for him.
 Picking up the keys had to be absolutely the last thing I did to avoid confusion.
 This meant that there was a positive association with me leaving.
 It also gave him some physical and mental stimulation and redirected the anxiety into something more constructive.

 Over the week I would go through this process and then leave.
 Only for a small amount of time to begin with, starting out with being away for ten minutes then twenty and so on so he knew I was coming back.